Instabilities of a Generalized Gross-Neveu Quantum Criticality: Diagnosis of Instability

-To identify which of these channels becomes unstable, we proceed by contradiction: we assume that the ground state remains at the conformal saddle point of Eq.~\eqref{eq:greens} and compute the scaling dimensions of the fermion bilinears listed above through the Bethe-Salpeter equations, drawn in Fig.\ref{fig:BS}.
-As we will show, certain fermion bilinears develop complex scaling dimensions, contradicting the conformal ansatz.
-Although a complex scaling dimension strictly indicates only the inconsistency of the conformal phase, it has been conjectured that it corresponds to the condensation and finite expectation value of the associated fermion bilinear \cite{Kim:2019upg}, which in this case manifests as either superconductivity or ferromagnetism.
+To identify which of these channels becomes unstable, we proceed by contradiction: we assume that the ground state remains at the conformal saddle point of Eq.~\eqref{eq:greens} and compute the scaling dimensions of the fermion bilinears listed above.
+As we will show, certain fermion bilinears develop complex scaling dimensions.
+Although a complex scaling dimension strictly indicates only the inconsistency of the conformal ansatz, it has been conjectured that it corresponds to the condensation and finite expectation value of the associated fermion bilinear \cite{Kim:2019upg}, which in this case manifests as either superconductivity or charge neutral order.